yandex-cloud/docs/en/billing/concepts/glossary.md

 <br/>See the section [Trial period](../trial/activation.md).

 Promo code
-: A password that allows you to access the Yandex.Cloud management console.
+: A password that allows you to get an additional discount on using Yandex.Cloud services.
 <br/>See the section [Promo code](promo-code.md).

 Billing period